Nymoout/Nymoout/README.md

 Coffee lover ☕ and a fan of foreign keys in databases.
 Because even relationships in code can be complicated, but they always find a way to come together!

 Night owl by choice, a competitor in the game of life.
-Java, C#, or C++?
+Java, Kotlin, C#, or C++?
 I choose all of the above! 💡 When I'm not coding, I'm exploring the vast world of geek memes and sci-fi movie references.

 I turn lines of code into poetry, and errors into opportunities for better refactoring. 🌌 Join me on my quest for digital perfection and discover the geekier side of development!